BYLAWS OF THE SAN FERNANDO VALLEY YOUNG DEMOCRATS

 Section 6.
 Removal of Officers

-An officer may be removed from his or her office and the Executive Committee only if all of the following are satisfied:
+An officer may be removed from his or her office and the Executive Committee only if all the following conditions are satisfied:

 - Executive Committee Recommendation